 Identify – If you are treating bed bugs yourself, you have to verify that what you are seeing is indeed a bed bug.
 Bed bugs are small, but they can be seen with the naked eye.
 Once you catch a specimen many counties offer extension services that can positively identify the specimen.
 Treating your sleeping area with pesticides without confirmation of active bed bugs can lead to unnecessary pesticide exposure.

 Treatment – A successful Do It Yourself bed bug treatment will use a combination of a few different products.
-You will choose a product for the mattress, a product for cracks and crevices other than the mattress, and a dust for around electrical outlets and other inaccessible areas.
+You will choose a product for the mattress, a product for cracks and crevices other than the mattress, and pesticide-based dust for around electrical outlets and other inaccessible areas.
 When deciding which products to use, ALWAYS READ THE LABEL.
 The label is the law.
-The allowable placement and application of each product is described on the product label.
-Most insecticides are not allowed to be applied to mattress, but a few are.
+The allowable placement and application of each product are described on the product label.
+Most insecticides are not allowed to be applied to mattresses, but a few are.
 Some products leave a residual while others do not.
-Some products are fast acting while others are not.
-We recommend encasing your mattress and box spring with a bed bug proof cover to prevent future infestations.
-The key to a successful do it yourself bed bug treatment is you must be thorough.
+Some products are fast-acting while others are not.
+We recommend encasing your mattress and box spring with a bedbug-proof cover to prevent future infestations.
+The key to a successful do-it-yourself bed bug treatment is you must be thorough.
 Leave no crevice in the room untreated.

 Monitor – After you put your freshly laundered sheets back on your bed, you must still actively monitor and retreat.
 Bed bug eggs will hatch after about a week and they need to be killed so they do not become adults capable of reproducing.
 Place bed bug traps under the feet of your bed and furniture.
 Bed bug traps prevent bed bugs from crawling from the floor up into your bed or furniture, they also serve to monitor the infestation.
 Repeat the treatment every 7-10 days until there is no evidence of bed bugs in the home.

-As Youtube has shown us, we can do anything, including getting rid of bed bugs yourself.
-With thorough inspections and applications, and retreatments as soon the need arises, expect 6-8 weeks to a bed bug free home.
+As Youtube has shown us, we can do anything, including getting rid of bed bugs ourselves.
+With thorough inspections and applications, and re-treatments as soon the need arises, expect 6-8 weeks to a bedbug-free home.

 How To Get Rid of Bed Bugs Naturally